dti-research/SenseActExperiments/README.md

 1. Simply set the IP address (in the setup.py file) to the one of your VM and you're good to go

 **Warning!** You should **not** run VM on the same machine you run Docker on!

-## Adding new experiments, algorithms, environments or measurement metrics?

-- [ ] Considering moving this to a seperate file (then add link here)

-- [ ] Add example adding PPO to the list of algorithms and add an experiment using that

-1. Experiments

-   To add a new experiment, simply copy one of the existing YAML experiment configuration files in `code/experiments` and alter it to your needs.
-Change the algorithm, environment or tune the hyperparameters from within this file.

-2. Algorithms
-3. Environments
-4. Measurement Metrics